greggersaurus/OpenSteamController/README.md

  this may allow a user to do things such as use the Steam Controller on the Nintendo Switch, please recognize that this is almost definitely going to be coming with trade-offs compared to officially supported hardware and firmware.
- I recommend that if you want a cheap Switch Controller and are OK with it being wired check out what ones PowerA or Hori makes.
-If you want a fully featured controller consider spending the extra money and get a Pro Controller (it really is worth it).
+ If you want a cheap Switch Controller and are OK with it being wired, check out the ones PowerA or Hori makes.
+If you want a fully featured controller, consider spending the extra money and get a Pro Controller (it really is worth it).

 Finally note that I say all of this with the hope of not discouraging anyone.
  Please dive in and get your hands dirty.
-Just please me away that there is a (hopefully) very small, but non-zero, chance that a mistake could lead to bricked or broken hardware.
+Just please be aware that there is a (hopefully) very small, but non-zero, chance that a mistake could lead to bricked or broken hardware.